-- It was accepted that there was a considerable amount of evidence to consider, and significant support for and against the scheme therefore Members had to carefully consider the mixture of advantages and harm created by the scheme. - Members noted that one key aspect of the scheme is to tackle the climate crisis and significant weight is apportioned to this element. - Members did not believe that the cumulative impact of solar farms in the area upon the visual impact in the Vale of Belvoir had been properly considered.
+- It was accepted that there was a considerable amount of evidence to consider, and significant support for and against the scheme therefore Members had to carefully consider the mixture of advantages and harm created by the scheme. - Members noted that one key aspect of the scheme is to tackle the climate crisis and significant weight is apportioned to this element.
+This is different from an energy crisis and therefore the loss of food production would also have to be considered by the Committee. - Members did not believe that the cumulative impact of solar farms in the area upon the visual impact in the Vale of Belvoir had been properly considered.
 In total 10% of the land use within the Borough is solar farms.
 This, along with the key characteristic of the Vale of Belvoir being low hedging with a maximum height of two metres, would mean that the solar panels would be permanently exposed and would impact on the amenity of the Vale of Belvoir. - A comment was made that the scheme did benefit from being located next to the A52 and a grid connection point. - It was noted that the scheme would create 18 new jobs, however there is no guarantee that those jobs would be filled by local residents. - Members did not consider the loss of 7 hectares of the best and versatile agricultural land represents the best use of land and that it would be more beneficial to have the land full of crops.